Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Results

 Suppose there is no quantum mechanics formulation yet and the goal is to construct a quantum theory that describes a quantum system $S$ in the context of measurement by an apparatus $A$.
 We start the reconstruction process by asking a basic question - what are the possible outcomes if one performs a measurement on $S$ using apparatus $A$?
 More specifically, if one measures a variable $q$ of $S$ by referring a pointer variable $q'$ of $A$, what are the expected outcomes?

+To begin with, we assume a fixed QRF, $F$, is chosen to describe the quantum measurement event.
 From experimental observations, the measurement yields multiple possible outcomes randomly.
 Each potential outcome is obtained with a certain probability.
 We call each measurement with a distinct outcome a quantum event.
 Denote these alternatives events with a set of kets $\{|s_i\rangle\}$ for $S$, where ($i=0,\ldots ,N-1)$, and a set of kets $\{|a_j\rangle\}$ for $A$, where ($j=0,\ldots ,M-1)$.
 A potential measurement outcome is represented by a pair of kets $(|s_i\rangle, |a_j\rangle)$.
 The ket $|s_i\rangle$ is introduced not to represent a quantum state of $S$, instead as an abstract notation for a quantum event.
 They reflect the experimental observations that there can be many distinct measurement outcomes when a variable of $S$, $q$, is measured. $|s_i\rangle$ is associated with one of the outcomes with a certain probability, with $q_i$ as the measured value for variable $q$.
-Similarly, a ket $|a_j\rangle$ represents a measurement outcome when the variable $q'$ equals $q'_j$.
+Similarly, a ket $|a_j\rangle$ represents a measurement outcome when the pointer variable $q'$ equals $q'_j$.
 Here finite number of measurement outcomes is assumed.
 It is always possible to extend the notation to infinite number of events.